 Teachers College has named Stephanie J. Rowley, a prominent educational psychologist and multidisciplinary research administrator at the University of Michigan (U-M), to serve as its next Provost, Dean of the College and Vice President for Academic Affairs.

-Dr. James will continue to serve as a professor and to co-direct – with Ansley T. Erickson, Associate Professor of History & Education – TC’s Center on History and Education.
+Dr. Rowley will take up her new duties on July 1, 2019.
+She will succeed Thomas James, who will continue to serve as a professor and to co-direct – with Ansley T. Erickson, Associate Professor of History & Education – TC’s Center on History and Education.

 “Stephanie Rowley is an eminent scholar and a consummate institution builder with a record of success in uniting great minds to develop innovative approaches and solutions to society’s pressing challenges,” said Teachers College President Thomas Bailey.
 “I am confident that Dr. Rowley will help us make the most of our many strengths and deepen and expand our already vibrant connections to our surrounding community and external partner organizations.”